pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 &emsp;&emsp;&emsp;In this time period, Christianity shouldn't be thought of the way somebody might think of it today, like merely a spiritual change of focus....It is truly, let's call it a 'civilizational commitment'.
 And this is one of the big selling points, by the way.
 If you're trying to sell this to a potential Viking ruler, somebody you could back and get behind and say 'Hey, let me tell you why you should convert to Christianity and why your people should and what's in it for you.'
 I mean, it is essentially instant legitimacy for a ruler, instant legitimacy for his dynastic successors--so dynastic security--, instant infrastructure, and instant literacy.
 Just add Jesus.
 We're going to bring in educated people who write.
 They'll start chronicling hyour story, your history, the greatness of your people, your crop yields, all of that overnight.
 Right?
 Literacy will arrive.
 We'll start building things.
 We'll start teaching your people.
 The whole thing is state building in a very real sense of the word."
 --Dan Carlin, Twilight of the Aesir I, ~2:50:00

+"I was a theatre major for my first two years in college, and I remember ... when I shifted to history--which had been a lifelong interest; it was the most natural thing to do that.--I remember thinking 'Damn I just wasted two years of college.'
+Right?
+I just *wasted all that time* and shifted to history with an emphasis on like ancient and military and all these kinds of things.
+So now you find yourself in a position, which, as my dad said, you never could have connected the dots at the end of your life on how you got there, and all of a sudden I'm using the theatre and the military and ancient history *every day* in my job, in a job that didn't exist when I was in college.
+You couldn't have even said 'Well maybe I'll go in to podcasting and figure out a way to make it all work.'
+And yet there you are.
+Right?
+None of the tools that you'd been taught, that whole theatre of the mind with radio, that's all stuff that I ended up using.
+And so with my kids--One of 'em's in college.
+The other's gonna to go to college soon.--I try to teach them the same thing, that 'Look, don't worry about this if you feel like you're wasting you're time', 'cause they all feel like you need to be in whatever you're gonna be in--You know, if you're gonna be an accountant for a living, you better be in accounting school.
+And I just keep telling them 'None of this'll be wasted.
+Somehow, some way this is all gonna be stuff you can repurpose and weave in to some story.' ...
+It makes you, as I always tell my kids, *a more formidable person*, a more formidable version of yourself."
+--Dan Carlin on the twists and turns of life, #247 with Mike Rowe

 "Men are four times more likely than women to commit suicide, even though women attempt it more.
 So men are better at it."
 --George Carlin